awsdocs/aws-cdk-guide/doc_source/codepipeline_example.md

 ## Main program<a name="codepipeline_example_main"></a>

-Finally, we have our main AWS CDK entry point file, which contains our app\.
+Finally, we have our main AWS CDK application file\.

+**Note**
+If you didn't name your new CodeCommit repository `pipeline`, here's where you'd change it\.
+Just edit the value of `CODECOMMIT_REPO_NAME`\.

 This code is straightforward: it first instantiates the `LambdaStack` class as `LambdaStack`, which is what the AWS CDK build in the pipeline expects\.
-Then it instantiates the `PipelineStack` class, passing the required Lambda code from the `LambdaStack` object\.
+Then it instantiates the `PipelineStack` class, passing the Lambda code from the `LambdaStack` object\.

 ------
 #### [ TypeScript ]